Paediatric Epilepsy Training (PET)

 Each course has standardised course materials that are taught to the same high standard worldwide by a trained local faculty of experienced paediatric neurologists and paediatricians with an expertise in epilepsy.
 Pre-course reading, and a course handbook are provided to attendees.

 PET is evidence based, refers to internationally recognised guidelines, and provide a consensus view for paediatricians.
 Content is internationally peer reviewed.
 Course materials are updated every 3-years.
+It is recommended that the courses are completed in sequence (as each course presumes prior knowledge from the previous one) and are repeated every 5 years.

 PET is supplemented by the BPNA Distance Learning Unit 6: Epilepsy & Paroxysmal Disorders for health professionals who would like to learn more.